-- (1) Paper (recommended) or e-notebook.
-During lectures, you need to summarize what Sho says/writes on your notebook. - 2 Paper notebook, required and used in "Activity".
-Solve problems on this notebook.
-You may submit it at the exam to show your regular effort.
-[E-notebooks are not accepted.] - 3 Either paper or e-notebook.
-Introduced in the next lecture.
+- 1 Lecture Notebook: Paper (recommended) or e-notebook. - During lectures, you need to summarize what Sho says/writes on your notebook. - (2) Workbook: Required; you need to prepare a paper notebook. - Used in "activities" during lectures. - Used in your self-study at home: solve homework problems and others on this notebook. - You may submit it at the exams to show your regular effort.
+[E-notebooks not accepted.] - (3) Memory Notes (= words + formulae \rightarrow the next lecture)

-Hints • Sho will not provide lecture notes.
+[Hint 1: Sho will not provide lecture notes.
 Take notes by yourself.
-Improve note-taking skill.

-• Open both textbook and notebook together in lectures. (\rightarrow Either of them must be paper.)
+Improve note-taking skill.]
+[Hint 2: Open both textbook and notebook together in lectures. (\rightarrow Either of them must be paper.)]